Elias Dayton

 Elias Dayton (May 1, 1737 – October 22, 1807) was an American merchant and military officer who served as captain and colonel of the local militia and in 1783 rose to become a brigadier general during the American Revolutionary War.
-Afterward, he became the Mayor of Elizabethtown, New Jersey as well as served in the New Jersey General Assembly.
+Afterward, he became the Mayor of Elizabethtown, New Jersey and served in the New Jersey General Assembly.
 He was the father of U.S. Constitution signer Jonathan Dayton.